How deeply do you appreciate – and take advantage of – the freedom you have to learn and grow continually?

 4. Take a risk or two

-This doesn’t mean you have to start jumping out of planes (though more power to you if you want to give that a try!)
+This doesn’t mean you have to start jumping out of planes or take flying trapeze lessons (though more power to you if you want to give either a try!)
 Even simple things trying out a new recipe on friends or – if you are an introvert like I am – volunteering to serve on a local committee or board can do the trick.